AmnaAlii/MasterSchool/README.md

 ## Usage Instructions
 1. Review the Executive Summary for a detailed overview of the findings.
 2. View the Presentation Slides for a concise visual representation of the key results.
-3. Watch the Video Presentation for a high-level explanation of the analysis and outcomes.

-## Explanation of the Directory Structure
-- **/src**: Contains source code files.
-- **/config**: Configuration files.
-- **/ipynb**: Jupyter notebooks used for the analysis.
-- **/data**: Data files, including the CSV with users assigned to perks.
-- **/docs**: Documentation files, including the Readme and Executive Summary.

 ## Dependencies
 No additional dependencies are required for accessing the files.